phonewrites/devops-recipe-app-api/README.md

 ```
 python manage.py createsuperuser
 ```
-Test it by logging into the Django admin at `http://[TASK_PUBLIC_IP]:8000/admin` with the superuser credentials you just created.
+Test by logging into the Django admin at `http://[TASK_PUBLIC_IP]:8000/admin` with the superuser credentials you just created.